- What does a pet groomer do?

 - Pay structures for pet groomers

 - 4. Service package rates

 - The benefits of being a freelance pet groomer

 - Can you make a living as a pet groomer?

 - Start earning money as a pet groomer.

 Work when you want, doing whatever you want

 See how it works

-The average pet groomer salary in Australia is around $41,053 per year or $20 per hour, according to Salary Expert.
+The average pet groomer salary in the US ranges from $21,000 to $52,000, according to Payscale.com.
 These figures apply to dog groomers who work in salons and pet stores.
 Meanwhile, self-employed dog groomers may earn much more, depending on the amount of work they do in a given period.

 Whichever the case, a pet groomer's salary may vary depending on the location and the groomer's experience level.